SteamJet Water Thruster Selected for Artemis II CubeSat Critical Orbit Correction

 Interested in integrating space propulsion training into your university’s program?
 We’re here to help.
 Contact SteamJet to learn how our technology can support your student satellite missions and help bridge the gap between theoretical education and practical, real-world spacecraft operations.

 We offer a special program and pricing for universities and academic institutions — making it easier to bring real propulsion systems to your students.
+Learn more about our Academia program for universities and academic institutions.

 Detailed technical specifications, test data, and CAD models for our new space engines are available on our website.
 Steam TunaCan Thruster and Steam Thruster One.
 Discover how SteamJet innovations are shaping the future of sustainable satellite propulsion.